- ISPRS Journal of Photogrammetry and Remote Sensing

 - ISPRS International Journal of Geo‐Information

-The is a growing tendency in neighbouring disciplines to post manuscripts in public repositories such as arXiv (or indeed the home page of the author) before, during or after submitting the manuscript for publication to a conference and/or scientific journal.
-The reasons are not exactly clear, but
+There is a growing tendency in neighbouring disciplines to post manuscripts in public repositories such as arXiv (or indeed the home page of the author) before, during or after submitting the manuscript for publication to a conference and/or scientific journal.
+The reasons are not exactly clear, but certainly include:

 - authors want to prove that they are the originator of a certain idea,